pods-framework/pods/readme.txt

 = Every Field Type, FREE =

 If you choose to use Pods for your custom fields, you'll get every field type you need, free of charge.
-Pods works great alongside [other custom field plugins](https://comparewp.org/cck) like [https://wordpress.org/plugins/advanced-custom-fields/](Advanced Custom Fields) too.
+Pods works great alongside [other custom field plugins](https://comparewp.org/cck) like [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) too.

 We have an extensive collection of over [25 different input types to choose from on 20+ different field types for any content structure](https://docs.pods.io/fields/).
 Each field type comes with their own additional options to help you customize content entry and display.